Eddie Bernice Johnson: Committees

 In December 2010, Johnson became the first African American and the first female Ranking Member of the House Committee on Science, Space and Technology.
 From 2000 to 2002, she was the Ranking Member of the Subcommittee on Research and Science Education.
 Johnson has been a strong advocate of investing in science, technology, engineering and math (STEM) education.
 In 2012, she introduced the Broadening Participation in STEM Education Act, which would authorize the Director of the National Science Foundation (NSF) to award grants to increase the number of students from underrepresented minority groups receiving STEM degrees.
 The bill would also expand the number of faculty members from underrepresented minority groups at colleges and universities.

-Johnson had been a member of the House Transportation and Infrastructure Committee since being elected in 1992.
-She was also the highest-ranking Texan on this committee.
-Johnson also serves on the Aviation Subcommittee, Highways and Transit Subcommittee and Water Resources and Environment Subcommittee.